SeLite/SeLite.github.io/GeneralFramework.md

 ## Preserving special values in test DB ##
 You may want your tests to save special values in their DB.
 E.g. your framework could create or update users, generate random passwords for them and save those passwords in plain text (rather than encrypted), so that further runs could log in as those users.

 When reloading test DB (via either button), you don't want to override such special values from production/vanilla.
 SeLiteSettings can preserve them.
-Your framework needs to call _SeLiteSettings.setTestDbKeeper()_ with an instance _SeLiteSettings.TestDbKeeper_.Columns (or with an instance of a custom subclass of _SeLiteSettings.TestDbKeeper_).
+Your framework needs to call `SeLiteSettings.setTestDbKeeper()` with an instance of `SeLiteSettings.TestDbKeeper.Columns` (or with an instance of a custom subclass of `SeLiteSettings.TestDbKeeper`).

 ## Limitations ##
-  * Call _SeLiteSettings.setTestDbKeeper()_ even if you don't use testDbKeeper - then call it as _SeLiteSettings.setTestDbKeeper(null);_ (This is needed by GUI buttons that reload test/app/vanilla DB.)
+  * Call `SeLiteSettings.setTestDbKeeper()` even if you don't use testDbKeeper - then call it as `SeLiteSettings.setTestDbKeeper(null);` (This is needed by GUI buttons that reload test/app/vanilla DB.)
   * Give your framework file a (fairly) unique name.
-  * If you've already loaded your framework (i.e. you've run a Selenese command in a test suite that uses that framework) and then you modify its call to _SeLiteSettings.setTestDbKeeper()_, the new call won't have effect until you restart Firefox.
+  * If you've already loaded your framework (i.e. you've run a Selenese command in a test suite that uses that framework) and then you modify its call to `SeLiteSettings.setTestDbKeeper()`, the new call won't have effect until you restart Firefox.

-The reason for those limitations is in code of _SeLiteSettings.setTestDbKeeper()_.
+The reason for those limitations is in code of `SeLiteSettings.setTestDbKeeper()`.

 ### One stage GUI configuration ###
 <a href='Hidden comment: @TODO move to a page on its own: CreateExtensions '></a>This is only enabled for Selenium Core extensions that come with SeLite, but not for frameworks.
 It enables the extension to add custom configuration fields, or to add custom options for existing configuration fields.
-Those new fields or new options (_keys_) are available in [SettingsInterface](SettingsInterface) immediately after start of Firefox.
+Those new fields or new options (keys) are available in [SettingsInterface](SettingsInterface) immediately after start of Firefox.
 That is different to fields or options added by frameworks, loaded through [BootstrapLoader](BootstrapLoader), which have effect only after running the first Selenese command.

 It requires that the extension is packaged as a Firefox add-on, rather than loaded through [BootstrapLoader](BootstrapLoader).
 The add-on has to be installed from an .xpi package, or through a proxy file as per [InstallFromSource](InstallFromSource).
-It has to have _SeLiteExtensionSequencerManifest.js_ with _preActivate_ handler, where it adds any custom fields.
+It has to have `SeLiteExtensionSequencerManifest.js` with `preActivate` handler, where it adds any custom fields.
 See source of e.g. _selite/auto-check/src/chrome/content/SeLiteExtensionSequencerManifest.js_<!-- TODO links -->.